rehierl/abstract-properties/15-x-hierarchies-2/15-0-hierarchy-of-strings/1-1-hierarchy-of-strings.md

 Note that requirement R1 is intended to state that for each string `(s in S)` there must be `#s` distinct substrings in `S`, one for each node in `s`.
-As such, that R1 can be understood to be analogous to "Each set in a setup of sets must have one and only one CE".
+As such, requirement R1 can be understood to be analogous to "Each set in a setup of sets must have one and only one CE".

 Note that a forest of strings may have any number of root strings, including none at all.